G1ANT-Robot/G1ANT.Tutorials/README.md

 # G1ANT.Tutorials

-This repository contains all tutorials of G1ANT.Language
+This repository contains all tutorials that help in quick learning of G1ANT.Language